tobie/pr-preview/README.md

 * [W3C's ReSpec web service](https://github.com/w3c/spec-generator).

 When constructing the URL, `params` are rendered as if they were [mustache template strings](https://github.com/janl/mustache.js#mustachejs---logic-less-mustache-templates-with-javascript).
+You can also use an array of strings, instead of a string, to pass multiple values for the same query parameter.

 They're passed an object containing the `config` object itself, the [`pull_request` payload](https://developer.github.com/v3/pulls/#get-a-single-pull-request)